Hailin-Jing/Bib2Book/README.md

-# Bib2Book - A program to merge documents into a book
+# Bib2Book - A program to put your bibliographies together.
+E
 ## Requirements

 Before installtion, some necessary environments are needed.